lelsaesser/tradebot/memory-bank/systemPatterns.md

 ## Key Components

--   **`Scheduler`:** The heart of the application, responsible for orchestrating all scheduled tasks.
-It has been updated to include separate, independently configurable schedulers for stock and crypto monitoring, allowing for more granular control over polling intervals.
+-   **`Scheduler`:** The heart of the application, orchestrating all scheduled tasks.
+Includes separate schedulers for stock and crypto monitoring with independent polling intervals.
 -   **`*PriceEvaluator`:** A set of components (`FinnhubPriceEvaluator`, `CoinGeckoPriceEvaluator`) responsible for fetching and evaluating prices from different APIs.
-This design supports multiple data sources and can be extended to include others.
+Maintains in-memory caches of last fetched prices for real-time RSI calculations.
+This design supports multiple data sources and can be extended.
+-   **`RsiService`:** Core service for RSI calculations.
+Manages historical price data, calculates RSI values, detects market holidays, and sends Telegram notifications for overbought/oversold conditions.
+Integrates cached current prices for accurate on-demand RSI queries.
--   **`RsiPriceFetcher`:** A component dedicated to fetching historical price data for RSI calculations.
-This is a critical component for technical analysis.
+-   **`RsiPriceFetcher`:** Dedicated component for fetching historical price data for RSI calculations.
+Critical for technical analysis.
--   **`InsiderTracker`:** A component for tracking and reporting insider trading activities.
-This provides valuable market insights.
+-   **`InsiderTracker`:** Tracks and reports insider trading activities, providing valuable market insights.
--   **`TelegramClient` & `TelegramMessageProcessor`:** These components handle all interactions with the Telegram Bot API, from sending alerts to processing user commands.
+-   **`TelegramClient` & `TelegramMessageProcessor`:** Handle all Telegram Bot API interactions, from sending alerts to processing user commands via the command dispatcher pattern.
+-   **`TelegramCommandDispatcher`:** Routes incoming commands to appropriate processors using the Command pattern.
+Easily extensible for new commands.
+-   **`RsiCommandProcessor`**: Handles the `/rsi` command from Telegram, allowing users to get current RSI values for any symbol.
--   **`TargetPriceProvider`:** Manages the list of symbols to be monitored, including those to be ignored.
-This allows for dynamic configuration of the bot's watchlist.
+-   **`TargetPriceProvider`:** Manages the watchlist of symbols to be monitored, including those to be ignored.
+Allows dynamic configuration.
--   **`RootErrorHandler`:** A centralized error handler that wraps all scheduled tasks.
-This ensures that a failure in one task does not bring down the entire application.
+-   **`RootErrorHandler`:** Centralized error handler wrapping all scheduled tasks.
+Ensures that failures in one task don't bring down the entire application.
--   **`RsiCommandProcessor`**: A component that handles the `/rsi` command from Telegram, which allows users to get the current RSI value for a given symbol.

 ## Design Patterns

--   **Command Pattern**: The Telegram command processing framework is a good example of the Command pattern.
-Each command (`/add`, `/remove`, `/rsi`, etc.) is encapsulated in its own class, and a dispatcher (`TelegramCommandDispatcher`) is responsible for routing the command to the appropriate processor.
+-   **Command Pattern**: The Telegram command processing framework exemplifies the Command pattern.
+Each command (`/add`, `/remove`, `/rsi`, `/show`, etc.) is encapsulated in its own class (`RsiCommand`, `AddCommand`, etc.) with a corresponding processor (`RsiCommandProcessor`, `AddCommandProcessor`, etc.).
+The `TelegramCommandDispatcher` routes commands to appropriate processors via the `canProcess()` method.
--   **Dependency Injection:** Used extensively by Spring to manage component dependencies, promoting loose coupling and testability.
+-   **Dependency Injection**: Used extensively by Spring to manage component dependencies, promoting loose coupling and testability.
+All major components are injected via constructor injection.
--   **Scheduler Pattern:** The `Scheduler` component uses the `@Scheduled` annotation to run tasks at fixed intervals or cron-based schedules.
-The recent refactoring split a single market monitoring job into `stockMarketMonitoring` and `cryptoMarketMonitoring`, each with its own schedule.
+-   **Scheduler Pattern**: The `Scheduler` component uses Spring's `@Scheduled` annotation to run tasks at fixed intervals.
+Separate schedulers exist for `stockMarketMonitoring`, `cryptoMarketMonitoring`, `dailyRsiFetching`, `weeklyInsiderReporting`, and `telegramMessagePolling`.
--   **Strategy Pattern:** The use of different `PriceEvaluator` implementations for different data sources (e.g., `FinnhubPriceEvaluator`, `CoinGeckoPriceEvaluator`) is a clear example of the Strategy pattern.
-This allows the price evaluation logic to be easily swapped or extended.
+-   **Strategy Pattern**: Different `PriceEvaluator` implementations for different data sources (`FinnhubPriceEvaluator`, `CoinGeckoPriceEvaluator`) demonstrate the Strategy pattern.
+This allows price evaluation logic to be easily swapped or extended.
+-   **Caching Pattern**: Price evaluators maintain `lastPriceCache` maps to store recently fetched prices.
+The `RsiService` leverages these caches via `getCurrentPriceFromCache()` for real-time RSI calculations.
--   **Facade Pattern:** The `TelegramClient` can be seen as a facade that simplifies interaction with the more complex underlying Telegram Bot API.
+-   **Facade Pattern**: The `TelegramClient` serves as a facade, simplifying interaction with the complex underlying Telegram Bot API.
+-   **Template Method Pattern**: The `BasePriceEvaluator` abstract class provides common price evaluation logic, with specific implementations in `FinnhubPriceEvaluator` and `CoinGeckoPriceEvaluator`.
--   **Singleton Pattern:** Spring beans are singletons by default, ensuring that there is only one instance of each component, which is appropriate for this application's architecture.
+-   **Singleton Pattern**: Spring beans are singletons by default, ensuring single instances of each component throughout the application lifecycle.